 Make sure you level your audio properly so nothing is significantly louder than anything else (unless it’s supposed to be).
 If you don’t level your audio then first-time listeners will think it sounds unprofessional and won't stick around, so it's important to get your audio levels right!

 2. No Start or End Prompt (Call to Action)

 It’s surprising how many podcasters actually miss this one!
 Remember to have a call to action in your podcast, usually at the beginning and/or end of the episode, telling your listeners where they can go to follow you.
 This includes social media links and reminding them to subscribe to your podcast and leave a review.

-If you sell merchandise or courses then use your call to action to promote them!
-Listen to the end of an episode from My Dad Wrote A Porno for how it's done right.
+If you sell merchandise, courses, or services then use your call to action to promote them.
+Skip to the end of the episode below from Case Close by Slater Heelis to see how it's done right.

 Most of us get put off when something doesn't sound right, like when audio is fuzzy or unclear.
 There are loads of cheap and bad mics, but there are a load more decent quality ones too without costing you an arm and a leg like the Rode PodMic. 👇

 If nobody can discover your podcast, then your listeners are not going to grow.
 Podcast directories are like a cheat sheet to promoting your shows.
 The more places you're on, like iTunes, Spotify, Sitcher, and so on, the better the chances of listeners finding your content.

 Download Your Podcast Script Template

 Struggling to put together a script?
 Why not download our podcast script template!
 Designed for beginners, it's easy to follow and gives you clear examples of how to produce your shows.